abinit/abinit/doc/tutorial/ffield.md

 ![](ffield_assets/tffield_6_stress.png)

-Redoing the same kind of finite field calculation when allowing the ions to relax, one can access the relaxed ion proper piezoelectric constant.
+The following input file modifies the previous run to perform a finite field calculation combined with ion relaxation, giving access to the the relaxed ion proper piezoelectric constant.

-The result is 0.1311 C/m$^2$.
+{% dialog tests/tutorespfn/Input/tffield_7.abi %}

+From the output of this run, analyzing the results in the same way as before, you should obtain 0.1311 C/m$^2$ for the relaxed ion piezoelectric constant.